greg-mcmann/mustache/README.md

 ## Getting Started

 Mustache.lua was designed to be minimal, and fits into a single script file.
 To use the script, place the script directly in your project or within your [package search path](https://www.lua.org/manual/5.4/manual.html#pdf-package.path).
-A table loaded from the script, which contains functions necessary to render a Mustache template.
+Importing the script loads a table with functions for rendering a Mustache template.
 Below is an introductory example of how you might render various templates using Lua's interactive mode.

 ```Text
 > mustache = require "mustache"